-6.4 Command Interpreter Mode
+7.5 Command Interpreter Mode

-The Command Interpreter (CI) is a part of the main system firmware.
-The CI provides much of the same functionality as the SMT, while adding some low-level setup and diagnostic functions.
-Access the CI by using Telnet.
+The Command Interpreter (CI) is primarily for advanced users only, featuring some low-level setup and diagnostic functions.

 See the included disk or the zyxel.com web site for more detailed information on CI commands.

-Enter 8 from Menu 24 - System Maintenance.
+Enter 8 from Menu 24 - System Maintenance or 22 from menu 22.4.
 A list of valid commands can be found by typing help or ? at the command prompt.
 Type "exit" to return to the SMT main menu when finished.

-Figure 6-6 Command Mode in Menu 24
+Figure 7-7 Command Mode in Menu 24

-'''

-Copyright (c) 1994 - 2002 ZyXEL Communications Corp.
+Copyright (c) P650M> ?
+Valid command - EL Communications Corp.

-P650M> ?

-Valid commands are:

-sys exit device ether
+sys exit ether wan

-wan ip ppp bridge
+ip bridge

-hdap

 P650M>

-'''

-Figure 6-7 Valid Commands
+Figure 7-8 Valid Commands

-Chapter 7 Firmware and Configuration File Maintenance
+Chapter 8 Firmware and Configuration File Maintenance